1 in 5 young people self harm, you are not alone.

 Safe to speak Therapy

-1:1 therapy where you have the time and space to talk and to develop positive coping strategies.
+1:1 long term therapy where you have the time and space to talk and to develop positive coping strategies.

-Sessions will be held at your school or at the the wïsh centre.
-We also offer telephone or video calls.
+Sessions will be held at your school or college or at the the wïsh centre.

-Ages 12-25 (All genders).
+Ages 13-21 (All genders).
 Children and young people living in or at school or college in Harrow.
-This is for self harm prevention and recovery and child sexual exploitation.
+This is for self harm prevention and recovery.

-Weekly group for you to have peer support in a non-judgemental space and to develop new skills, friendships and confidence through volunteering and campaigning.
+A non-judgemental space to develop new skills, friendships and confidence through volunteering and campaigning.

 After school/ college at the wïsh centre in Harrow.